Iteo/audoma/README.md

     def rate_create_action(self, request, collect_serializer):
         ...
     ```
-    In case there are no responses defined audoma_action will try to fallback to standard way of retrieving
-    serializer from view.
+    In case there are no responses defined AudomaAction will try to fallback to standard way of retrieving serializer from view.

-    * **errors** - a list of APIException subclasses objects or simply APIException subclasses.
+    * **errors** - a list of classes or instances which inherits from base Exception class.
 Exceptions defined in this list may be thrown in the action method.
-    If you would like to accept all exceptions of given class simply pass exception class to the list, otherwise pass precise exception instance.
-    If you passed exception instance, if DEBUG=True, and the raised exception content won't match the exception defined in decorator, this will cause raising ValueError, if DEBUG=False then there'll only appear logging exception, but exception will be raised.
+If you would like to accept all exceptions of given class simply pass exception class to the list, otherwise pass precise exception instance, than the exception content will also be verified.
+If you passed exception instance, if DEBUG=True, and the raised exception content won't match the exception defined in decorator, this will cause rising AssertionError, if DEBUG=False then there'll only appear logger exception, but your exception will be risen.
+If you'll try to rise exception which is not gently handled by django (for example ValueError), than also if DEBUG=True you'll get ImproperlyConfiguredError, otherwise, there will appear logger exception, but exception will be risen.
      \
     Examples:
     ```py
-    @audoma_action(
+    @AudomaAction(
         detail=False,
         methods=["get"],
         responses=ExampleOneFieldSerializer,